At a Glance

 Admission Requirements—Domestic Applicants

-The university graduate and program admission requirements below must be met before an application is considered complete.
+The university graduate and master’s in accounting program admission requirements below must be met before an application is considered complete.
 Applications are accepted throughout the year.

 International students have a separate application procedure that precedes the standard admission process.
 View international requirements or contact the International Center at +1-626-812-3055 or by email.